Geeksltd/Programming.Tips/docs/Methods.md

 }
 ```

 The side effect is the call to `Session.initialize()`.
-The CheckPassword function, by its name, says that it checks the password.
+The `CheckPassword` method, by its name, says that it checks the password.
 The name does not imply that it initializes the session.
-So a poor caller who believes the name of the function, runs the risk of erasing the existing session data if it is merely trying to check the validity of the user.
+So a poor caller who believes the name of the method, runs the risk of erasing the existing session data if it is merely trying to check the validity of the user.

 That is, `CheckPassword()` can only be called at certain times, when it is safe to initialize the session.
 If it is called out of order, session data may be inadvertently lost.
 There is a term for this problem: temporal coupling.